 Finding ways to cope with grief is vital for your well-being.
 Here are some effective strategies:

-• Engage in therapy or counseling.
+- Engage in therapy or counseling.
 A professional can offer guidance and coping techniques tailored to your needs.
+For resources and additional support, consider visiting the SAMHSA website.

 Remember, grief is a deeply personal journey, and it’s okay to seek help and take the time you need to heal.